SathyaBhat/sathyabh.at/content/nas-asustor-as6604t.md

 {{< fancybox "https://i.sathyabh.at/sb/as6604t-nas" "adm_web_ui.jpg" "The Asustor ADM Web UI" "Asustor AS6604T NAS" >}}

 The default username and password for the AS6604T is admin, and when you log in, you're reminded multiple times to change these, to create a new user, to change the default port used for the Web UI (though I don't see how useful changing the port is - people are likely to just nmap and find open ports) and to disable unwanted services.
-Asustor devices were hit by a [bad ransomware attack in Feb 2022](https://www.theverge.com/2022/2/22/22945962/asustor-nas-deadbolt-ransomware-attack), and this looks like one way of telling people not to mind the security of their devices.
+Asustor devices were hit by a [bad ransomware attack in Feb 2022](https://www.theverge.com/2022/2/22/22945962/asustor-nas-deadbolt-ransomware-attack), and this looks like one way of telling people to mind the security of their devices.
 The NAS device will also complete synchronizing the RAID array in the background, and for my 6TB volume, it took about 14 hours or so.
 During this sync process, you can still use your device, and you probably will not notice any difference.
 If you install too many apps, you'll see a slider on the sides, and clicking on it reveals the next page with a nice, smooth transition.
 It sounds trivial, but it really does add a nice touch.

 Out of the box, besides the settings, the AS6604T comes with the following applications pre-installed: